The truth about ticks in Colorado

 Tick-borne illnesses

-In Colorado, the most common tick-borne illnesses are Colorado Tick fever and Tick-borne Relapsing Fever.
+In Colorado, the most common tick-borne illnesses are Colorado Tick Fever and Tick-borne Relapsing Fever.
 Despite its name, Rocky Mountain Spotted Fever is rare in Colorado.

-The Centers for Disease Control and Prevention reports there were zero cases of Lyme disease in Colorado in 2020, and in 2019, there were 9 cases in 2019, with none of the exposures having originated in Colorado.
 Health experts note that there are limitations of surveillance data and problems with underreporting of Lyme disease.
 So, it’s wise to be cautious about all tick-borne illnesses.

 “Symptoms may be subtle and feel like the flu.
 You may have body aches, fever and chills.
 Your joints feel terrible.
 But then it’s gone,” Fegley said.
 “And people’s immune systems can vary.
 One person may be very sick, while another may feel like they just have an illness for a couple of days.”